-means the best price available in the market, exclusive of any charges but taking account of any other exceptional circumstances such as counterparty risk, order size or client instructions;
+Best Execution means the best price available in the market, exclusive of any charges but taking account of any other exceptional circumstances such as counterparty risk, order size or client instructions;

-means when used in connection with the European Small Companies Fund, the European Value Fund, the European Core Equity Fund, the Euro Inflation Linked Intermediate Duration Fixed Income Fund and the Sterling Inflation Linked Intermediate Duration Fixed Income Fund, those days when the London Stock Exchange, Euronext Dublin and at least 50% of the markets in which the underlying investments are traded are scheduled to be open for normal business;
+Business Day means when used in connection with the European Small Companies Fund, the European Value Fund, the Euro Inflation Linked Intermediate Duration Fixed Income Fund and the Sterling Inflation Linked Intermediate Duration Fixed Income Fund, those days when the London Stock Exchange, Euronext Dublin and at least 50% of the markets in which the underlying investments are traded are scheduled to be open for normal business;

-when used in connection with the Japan Core Equity Fund and the Pacific Basin Small Companies Fund those days when the London Stock Exchange, Euronext Dublin and the Japanese Stock Exchange are scheduled to be open for normal business; and when used in connection with the U.S. Small Companies Fund, the U.S. Value Fund, the U.S. Core Equity Fund, the Emerging Markets Value Fund, the Emerging Markets Large Cap Core Equity Fund, the Emerging Markets Large Cap Core Equity III Fund the Global Core Fixed Income Fund, the Global Core Fixed Income III Fund, the Global Short Fixed Income Fund, the Global Short-Term Investment Grade Fixed Income Fund, the Global Ultra Short Fixed Income Fund, the Global Core Equity Fund, the Global Core Equity III Fund, the Global Targeted Value Fund, the Global Sustainability Targeted Value Fund, the Global Small Companies Fund, the Global Value Fund, the World Allocation 40/60 Fund, the Global Sustainability Core Equity Fund, the World Allocation 60/40 Fund, the World Equity Fund, the World Allocation 80/20 Fund, the Global Sustainability Fixed Income Fund, the Emerging
+when used in connection with the Pacific Basin Small Companies Fund those days when the London Stock Exchange, Euronext Dublin and the Japanese Stock Exchange are scheduled to be open for normal business; and when used in connection with the U.S. Small Companies Fund, the U.S. Core Equity Fund, the Emerging Markets Value Fund, the Emerging Markets Large Cap Core Equity Fund, the Global Core Fixed Income Fund, the Global Short-Term Investment Grade Fixed Income Fund, the Global Ultra Short Fixed Income Fund, the Global Core Equity III Fund, the Global Targeted Value Fund, the Global Targeted Value Lower Carbon ESG Screened Fund, the Global Small Companies Fund, the Global Core Equity Lower Carbon ESG Screened Fund, the Global Small Companies Fund, the Global Value Fund, the World Allocation 40/60 Fund, the Global Core Equity Lower Carbon ESG Screened Fund, the World Equit